 It has always been a dream of mine to see wild Orcas!
 I always thought I had to go overseas to see Orcas.
 But when I found out Orcas actually visit waters of WA near a little town called Bremer Bay, I was super excited to think my dream to see these amazing creatures might actually be possible after all, Orca tours leave from Bremer Bay every January to April each year with a whale watching company called Naturaliste Charters.
 Orca watching with Naturalist Charters was one of the most amazing experiences I have ever done and is certainly a day I will never forget.
 The day Orca watching in Bremer Canyon was by far the highlight of our Western Australia adventure.
 Read Full Review Here

-On the last day of our WA Adventure we spend the day on Rottnest island.
-We caught the ferry over to the island with Rottnest Express from Perth and did an accessible Discovery Rottnest island bus tour once on the island, IRottness Island is such a beautiful island, full of sandy white beaches and blue oceans views, but it is also inhabited by the cutest of residents.
+On the last day of our WA Adventure, we spend the day on Rottnest Island.
+We caught the ferry over to the island with Rottnest Express from Perth and did an accessible Discovery Rottnest island bus tour once on the island, Rottnest Island is such a beautiful island, full of sandy white beaches and blue oceans views, but it is also inhabited by the cutest of residents.
 Read full review here.

-Our week long WA adventure was a lot of fun, and I am so glad we got the chance to visit the other side of Australia and see how very different it is to Queensland, Parts of WA offered some great wheelchair access options, while other parts offered not so great access.
-I do feel WA including its capital city Perth is behind in time in relation to accessibility and equality compared to other states in Australia.
-The main disappointing area was the transportation.
-While Perth city offered some great accessible transport options, the service from some staff was unfortunately lacking towards those with special needs.
-Even though our trip didn’t go as smoothly as I would of hoped, I’m glad we visited, but we certainly had to take the good with the bad during this trip.
+Our week long WA Adventure was a lot of fun, and I am so glad we got the chance to visit the other side of Australia and see how very different it is to Queensland, Parts of WA offered some great wheelchair access options, while other parts offered not so great access.
+I feel that WA, including its capital city Perth, is behind in time in relation to accessibility and equality compared to other states in Australia.
+The main disappointing area was transportation.
+While Perth city offered some great accessible transport options, the service we received from some staff was unfortunately lacking towards those with special needs.
+Even though our trip didn’t go as smooth as I would of hoped, I’m glad we visited beautiful Western Australia, but we certainly had to take the good with the bad during this trip.

 In my opinion I give our WA Adventure a rating of 3 for wheelchair accessibility, and a rating of 3.5 stars for the overall experience.